codeaprendiz/learn_terraform/aws/task-006-defaultVPC-defaultSbnt-modules-kp/ReadMe.md

+## Objective
+- Default VPC and Default Availability Zones (a, b, c) created
+- Using a [module](https://www.terraform.io/docs/configuration/modules.html) in terraform.
+The module will take some inputs and achieve some functionality.

 - Generate the keys (the ones commited are for sample only)
 ```bash
 $ ssh-keygen -f mykey
 ```

+- Run the following to download the module to your local
 ```bash
 $ terraform get
 Downloading github.com/wardviaene/terraform-consul-module.git?ref=terraform-0.12 for consul...